ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ### Scanning

-In order to do add your products, you need to use the **Scan** field.
+In order to scan your products manually, you need to use the **Scan** field.

 It lets you quickly insert the instances of a product you want to add either manually or through barcode commands.